Amit221060/ibm-ui/README.md

 npm install

 Development mode -
- - Start the local Liberty profile server
- - In the eprestcontroller.js configure the liberty url, userid and password
+ - In the config.js configure the userid and password
  - to start the node backend (BFF) execute: npm run node:start
  - to start the frontend execute: npm run start
  - Browser will automatically open and application will be launched

 Production mode
- - In the eprestcontroller.js configure the liberty url, userid and password
+ - In the config.js configure the userid and password
  - npm run node:prod
 ```